Click on the headers below to view the latest updates.

 - The Trust cannot accommodate any more than one support partner due to social distancing limitations within most of the Maternity areas of the hospital.

 - Please note that no children are permitted to enter the hospital for any appointments (unless they are a patient) or for any visiting.

 - One support person is permitted to accompany a pregnant woman to their 12 week scan (NT or dating scan) and 20 week (anomaly) scan.
-In order to maintain strict social distancing the support partner will be required to sit outside the scan room and will be invited in towards the end of the scan appointment.

 - We fully recognise that there are times when women will require additional family support which will be discussed and agreed on an individual basis.